datathings/greycat-training-python-sdk-101/README.md

   project_lib.project.helloWorld()
   ```
-- Expectedly, this call results in a greeting printed on GreyCat server logging stack; the code can be tested with `python -m src.hello_world`.
+- Expectedly, this call results in a greeting printed on Python client logging stack; the code can be tested with `python -m src.hello_world`.

 ### Getting data

-- Endpoints may yield results, for instance the following returns the dataset as an array:
+- Endpoints may access stored data, for instance the following returns the whole dataset as an array:
   ```gcl
   @expose
   fn getData(): Array<int> {